condor-the-bird/tondev/docs/SDK/Local node/Node SE Giver.md

     }
 ```

-For your information we demonstrate the Giver's solidity code here:
+For your information we demonstrate the Giver Solidity code here:

 ```javascript
 pragma solidity >=0.5.0 <0.6.0;